MicrosoftDocs/well-architected/well-architected/ai/application-platform.md

 As you move to model training and fine-tuning, you will likely need high-performance GPU-optimized compute for the compute-intensive work involved in these activities.
 Reliability is typically not as important as performance as most of this work happens behind the scenes.
 If high reliability is a requirement, evaluate whether spreading the workload across availability zones or regions is necessary.
 High reliability becomes more important in cases where model freshness is updated frequently, which requires training to be completed on a tighter schedule.
 Your [RTO](../reliability/metrics#recovery-metrics) should determine the reliability design you choose.

+The recommendations below apply to both model training and fine-tuning functions.
+Unless you're forced to use separate platforms for these functions, you should use the same platform for both of these functions.

 ### Factors to consider

 - **Cost vs performance:** Due to the high-performance, GPU-optimized compute requirements, test and benchmark your training and fine-tuning extensively to land on the ideal SKU that balances performance against costs.